tfabris/TomServo/README.md

         - To remove a support in Chitubox, click the "Delete Support" button (it's one of the four icons at the bottom of the support editor panel), HOLD DOWN the D key, and click on each support you want to delete.
       - Make sure there is enough gap space between the supports to drain out excess resin/paint/clearcoat.
       - Also make sure that the smallest parts have enough supports.
 Even the tiniest pieces should have at least 4-6 supports, so that the part remains stable while printing.
 In particular, the two sets of engine pipes in the Silver group are very small, causing the slicer to add too few supports to these objects.
 With too few supports, the objects tend to disconnect from the supports during printing, causing the resulting parts to be curled.
 Fix this by adding additional supports.
       - Rein in any supports which are on the outer fine edges of things which don't actually need the supports to be so far out on the edge.
-For example, Chitubox automatically adds many supports tto the edges of the trains, causing a bunch of little support dots on the edges of the trains which become extremely visible when assembled.
+For example, Chitubox automatically adds many supports to the edges of the trains, causing a bunch of little support dots on the edges of the trains which become extremely visible when assembled.
 So rein those supports in, so that they don't make little dots on the edges, or else you'll need to be sanding those dots off yourself.
 Obviously don't move them so far that you ruin the print, just move them inward a tiny bit.
   - For the clear parts (the head domes):
     - They are deliberately oriented so that the small ends of each bowl are close to the raft.
 The large ends of each bowl are free-floating in the air.
 This is done to print the larger circle edges clean (no supports) where the two halves of the dome meet each other, and to make it easy to do any post-print treatment if needed.
     - Make sure that the only supports for the clear domes are the ones on the bottom-most edges, the inner smaller circles.
 Delete any supports which touch the smooth sections of the domes.